Peer assessment: Metacognitive

 Through self- and peer-assessment students are able to see mistakes in their thinking and can correct any problems in future assignments.
 By grading assignments, students may learn how to complete assignments more accurately and how to improve their test results.

-Professors Lin-Agler, Moore, and Zabrucky conducted an experiment in which they found “that students are able to use their previous experience from preparing for and taking a test to help them build a link between their study time allocation.”
+Professors Lin-Agler, Moore, and Zabrucky conducted an experiment in which they found "that students are able to use their previous experience from preparing for and taking a test to help them build a link between their study time allocation."
 Students can not only improve their ability to study for a test after participating in self- and peer- assessment but also enhance their ability to evaluate others through improved metacognitive thinking.

+However, in the experiments of Christensen, Vibeke and Peter Hobel, they found that the content that students evaluated was all about content, structure and form.
+Feedback on the sentences themselves is almost non-existent.

 Attitude

 If self- and peer-assessment are implemented, students can come to see tests not as punishments but as useful feedback.
-Hal Malehorn says that by using peer evaluation, classmates can work together for “common intellectual welfare” and that it can create a “cooperative atmosphere” for students instead of one where students compete for grades.
+Hal Malehorn says that by using peer evaluation, classmates can work together for "common intellectual welfare" and that it can create a "cooperative atmosphere" for students instead of one where students compete for grades.
 In addition, when students assess the works of their fellow students, they also reflect on their own works.
 This reflective process stimulates action for improvement.

 However, in the Supreme Court Case Owasso Independent School District v.
 Falvo, the school was sued following victimization of an individual after other students learned that he had received a low test score.
 Malehorn attempts to show what the idealized version of peer-assessment can do for classroom attitude.
 In practice, situations where students are victimized can result as seen in the Supreme Court Case.

+In an experimental investigation by Yallop, Roger, Piia Taremaa, and Djuddah Leijen, they found that the feedback process can induce strong negative emotions in reviewers (e.g., frustration) and feedback recipients (e.g., anxiety).
+Therefore, the feedback process has a large impact.
+This influence can shape attitudes.
+A positive attitude encourages greater participation in the feedback process.

+Defects

+Research by Garner, Joe and Oliver Hadingham found serious flaws.
+Students take this group very seriously and rarely give negative comments.
+And there’s no constructive criticism of other people’s writing.
+In the study, anonymous evaluation was used to solve this problem, allowing students to evaluate others without pressure, but they also lost the ability to interact.